BhairavValera/MapReduceWIW/README.md

 `python3 mapper.py | sort -k1,1 | python3 reducer.py`

+`|` will pipe the standard output of the command preceding it to the next command as input.
 `result.csv` is the file which contains per-user format data i.e. each row is a different user and the columns represent the time spent on each of the pages.